Skip to Main Content

 External commitments

 Directors must commit significant time if they are to perform their board roles effectively, especially given the increasing responsibilities and scrutiny that listed company boards face today.
-The 2018 UK Corporate Governance Code does not specify the maximum number of boards a director should take on, but investors and proxy voting advisers are increasingly focused on ensuring that directors do not over-extend their responsibilities, adopting their own points systems to flag “overboarding”.
+The 2018 UK Corporate Governance Code does not specify the maximum number of boards a director should take on, but investors and proxy advisers are increasingly focused on ensuring that directors do not over-extend their responsibilities.
+Several leading investors have their own points systems to flag when directors are “overboarded”.

 Board evaluation

 The current UK Corporate Governance Code recommends that an external independent board evaluation should be conducted every three years.
-95% of companies disclosed that they conducted an annual board evaluation during the period under review.
-49% (74) of them ran an externally facilitated review, up from last year’s 44% (66).
+99% of companies disclosed that they conducted an annual board evaluation during the period under review (up from 95% in 2022).
+41% (61) of them ran an externally facilitated review, down from 49% (74) in 2022.
+18% of boards conducted an internal evaluation overseen by the chair but facilitated by an external partner.